What Is a Tornado Warning: How to Stay Safe

 Even if you don’t live in Tornado-Alley, there are many ways to know if there’s a tornado warning:

-• Listen up.
-Your city probably has an outdoor warning system that lets residents know when there is an emergency.
+• Listen for the outdoor warning system that lets residents know when there is an emergency.
 These outdoor warning sirens will sound during a tornado warning.
 Don’t just rely on tornado sirens, though.
 Sometimes they malfunction.

 • Check out the National Weather Services’ map of current weather warnings and watches.